| IntroductionOverview

 WA8LMF has made on various groups and

+mailing lists.
 The 6-Pin Mini-DIN "DATA" or "PACKET" connector is

 an industry standard adopted by all the Japanese ham radio